edykim/edykim.com/content/en/pages/about.md

 - Passionate about solving complexities and problems
 - Community Manager at [weirdx.io](http://weirdx.io)

-Right now, I'm studying computer science in Riverside, CA.
+Right now, I am studying computer science in Riverside, CA and currently exploring new opportunities.

-Before that, I worked at [Swinburne University](https://www.swinburne.edu.au/) and [Kobe Creations](https://kobecreations.com/).
+I worked at [Swinburne University](https://www.swinburne.edu.au/) and [Kobe Creations](https://kobecreations.com/).
 More details are on the [LinkedIn](https://www.linkedin.com/in/edwardykim/).

 ### Projects